Max Kellerman: Sports broadcasting

 Kellerman's first broadcasting experience was as a teenager on a New York City public-access television cable TV program on professional boxing called Max on Boxing.
 Given the medium, the show was quite simple but nevertheless caught the attention of the boxing community, including a young Mike Tyson.

 In the late 1990s after graduating from Columbia University with a degree in history, Kellerman was hired as an analyst on ESPN's boxing series Friday Night Fights where he met future radio partner Brian Kenny.
 In November 2002 he was given his own show and, influenced by Pardon the Interruption, became the architect and original host of ESPN's Around the Horn.
 While the show was incredibly popular, Kellerman and ESPN could not reach an agreement for him to remain with the network, and Kellerman left the network in early 2004 to host a new show called I, Max on Fox Sports Net.
 He would discuss sports news with Michael Holley, former Around the Horn panelist, and Bill Wolff.

-Max took time off from the show after his brother's death (see below).
+Max took time off from the show after the death of his brother.
 He later returned, but despite his show garnering the network's highest ratings for a period of time, it was canceled by Fox.
 The last I, Max show aired on February 18, 2005.
 Max also was the co-host of Spike TV's 2006 series, King of Vegas.

 In 2005, Tucker Carlson announced that Kellerman would be a permanent contributor on his MSNBC show Tucker.
 On a segment of the show called "The Outsider", Kellerman generally took the position selected by Carlson.
 Frequently, Carlson introduced Kellerman with a bio containing a humorously enthusiastic compliment.
 The show was canceled in March 2008.

-Starting in the week of August 21, 2006, Kellerman did at least two nights of audition shows at 7 PM for WEPN (1050) 1050 ESPN Radio in New York City, hosting one night with Sid Rosenberg.
-On August 28, 2006, it was announced that Brandon Tierney would be taking over at 7 PM, which temporarily left Kellerman without a timeslot.
-On October 23, 2006, Max began hosting the 10 AM to noon program on WEPN, replacing ESPN's nationally broadcast Colin Cowherd program.
+Starting in the week of August 21, 2006, Kellerman did at least two nights of audition shows at 7 pm for WEPN, a ESPN Radio station in New York City, hosting one night with Sid Rosenberg.
+On August 28, 2006, it was announced that Brandon Tierney would be taking over at 7 pm, which temporarily left Kellerman without a timeslot.
+On October 23, 2006, Max began hosting the 10 am to noon program on WEPN, replacing ESPN's nationally broadcast Colin Cowherd program.

 In September 2007, Kellerman began hosting a third hour, extending the show to 1 pm.
 Two months later, ESPNEWS and SportsCenter host Brian Kenny joined the show as co-host.
 On February 4, 2008, the show was added to XM Radio on ESPN Xtra.
 In the fall of 2008, Kenny left the radio program to attend to his SportsCenter duties and the program was again named The Max Kellerman Show.